greenelab/cimr/README.rst

 `cimr-d <https://github.com/greenelab/cimr-d>`_

-*cimr* (continuous integration meta-resource) is a convenience tool for continuous analyses of variant-based association results from GWAS (genome-wide association studies), eQTL (expression-quantitative trait loci mapping) or other association studies. cimr aims to
+*cimr* (continuously integrated meta-resource) is a convenience tool for continuous analyses of variant-based association results from GWAS (genome-wide association studies), eQTL (expression-quantitative trait loci mapping) or other association studies. cimr aims to